yolanda93/smashbox-deployment/README.md

   - [Manually set up a machine for continuos testing and monitoring](#Setting-up-a-machine)
   - [Monitoring and Analysis with kibana](#Monitoring)

-<h3 id="Setting-up-a-machine">Manually set up a machine for continuos testing and monitoring</h3>

-The documentation and steps to manually setup a machine are in: `./documentation`

 <h3 id="Openstack"> Deploy and set up a testing cluster of VMs (Openstack)</h3>

 If you want to set up a machine for continuos testing and monitoring with smashbox, you can execute the script `setup.py`.
 This script is developed to automatically and dinamically install the OwnCloud client, configure smashbox and install the cron job.
 The steps to use this script are the followings: